-In the framework of the IcePolCKa project ET, FE, MH and GK performed radar measurements during snowfall events.
-ET developed the method used in this work and wrote the final paper under the consultation of FE.
+Author contributions.
+In the framework of the IcePolCKa project, ET, FE, MH, and GK performed radar measurements during snow-fall events.
+ET developed the method used in this work and wrote the final paper in consultation with FE.
 SG and TZ contributed to this work with productive discussions during the development of the ice microphysics retrieval.
-All authors contributed helpful comments to the manuscript.
+All authors contributed to the paper with helpful comments.